lucasBertola/Minigrid-env/README.md

 ## Contributing

-We welcome contributions to EasyMiniGridEnv2!
+We welcome contributions to MiniGrid!
 If you have a feature request, bug report, or want to improve the code, please open an issue or a pull request.

 ## License

-EasyMiniGridEnv2 is released under the MIT license.
+MiniGrid is released under the MIT license.
 For more details, see the [LICENSE](LICENSE) file.

 ## Contact